Or, Three Faces in Paris: Soraya, Sadegh, and Sa’edi

 Sombre nymph of fire and stardust, the ring of clinking sheep bells in your ears and flowers smeared upon your visage; as you beheld your splendour then, you recalled Egypt’s fallen daughter and fair Lilith.
 Even the thought of them, though, was not enough to dull the glow of your eyes, daubed upon brightest white.
 Fawzia’s story you knew all too well, and in Lilith you saw sororal kin.
 Lilith, banished from the Garden for not succumbing to Adam’s whims; Cursed she may be, you thought, caressing your powdered cheeks, but she still has her pride.
 Eve roamed then about Paradise, bearing upon her head a wreath not of leaves, but of jewels, bone, and Aryan light.
 So be it: you knew their time in Paradise, unlike your beauty, would come to pass; the house would fall, the Garden be lost and but a haunting thought.

-So much for Lilith; what became of our Principessa?
+So much for Lilith.
+What became of our Principessa?
 Far from the Marble Palace, she gave up the ghost in her ‘Palace of Loneliness’ fifteen years ago, down and out in Paris: just like Sadegh, just like Sa’edi.
 Would that they in their misery, had, like Michaux, found a miracle; but alas, there are none to be found in exile’s bleak hollow.
 Lady Stardust lives now amongst the stars, as does the lad who fell from up above; and Eve now weeps not for them, but Leila, Leila, Leila, whom they finally took away.
-Clinking glasses with ghosts and misty-eyed sycophants, Persia’s favoured child remembers Paradise Lost with heavy sighs in Paris.
+Clinking glasses with ghosts and misty-eyed sycophants, Persia’s favoured child remembers the Paradise lost with heavy sighs in Paris.

 And here I am in Toronto, beneath the incandescent bulbs of some wretched little café, turning my eyes away from the night sky.
 Mithras will come soon, that bringer of light, to herald the dawn and the end of our suffering; that I know.
 But for now, there’s only darkness, the nothingness of November, and the creeping death of winter.
 If only I could be like you, Soraya.
 I don’t want to be like common people and cry like they do; I don’t want to cry over cold Americanos in my torn blue jeans.
 I want to cry like you, Principessa.
 I want to cry like Soraya.
 For what, though?
 My tears wouldn’t change anything, or bring any of you back.
 What could they ever do?
 ‘Dir shodeh, joonam’, I can hear you saying, swallowing the bitterness of it all.
 ‘It’s too late, my dear …’